sachinp328/saml-plugin/doc/TROUBLESHOOTING.md

 and Jenkins Core uses an old one.
 So the only solution is to stop using pac4j library, and use OpenSAML library directly, but this is a reimplementation of the plugin.

+# After an update the authentication fails

+The first thing to check after and update in case of error it is if the Service provider metadata has changed, this metadata is available at the URL `JENKINS_URL/securityRealm/metadata`, or in the file `JENKINS_HOME/saml-sp-metadata.xml`
+If you IdP support to grab the metadata from an URL is recommended to use the metadata from the URL `JENKINS_URL/securityRealm/metadata`